-ALERT: Summer is here and we’ll be meeting for Plunking in the Park (see location below) on June 18, July 16 and August 20.
+ALERT: During summer of 2015 we’ll be meeting for Plunking in the Park (see location below) on August 11.

 Enjoy learning to play the ukulele (four strings, four fingers—what could be easier?) and have fun at Ukuleles of Paradise, an informal gathering of ukulele players and would-be ukulele players.